John Locke (Lost): Flash sideways

-In the alternate timeline, Locke is still paralyzed and does not go on the walkabout.
-He flies back on Oceanic 815 and sits next to Boone.
-They talk and Locke claims that he went on a walkabout.
-Boone ironically claims that he will stick with Locke if the plane crashes, but in this alternate universe, the plane does not crash.
+In the alternate timeline, Locke is still paralyzed and was denied permission to go on the walkabout; however, as he flies back on Oceanic 815 he claims to his seatmate, Boone, that he did.
+Boone says smilingly that he will stick with Locke if the plane crashes, but in this alternate universe the plane does not crash.
 Once the plane lands, Locke's suitcase of knives does not make it back with him and he meets Jack in the lost luggage department.
-Jack is in turmoil since the airline lost his father's coffin and tells Locke this story.
-Locke consoles Jack that they didn't lose his father, rather just the body.
-Grateful for these words of comfort, Jack asks Locke how he got in the wheelchair, but Locke, instead of revealing the reason, claims that his condition is irreversible, to which Jack responds "Nothing is irreversible".
-Jack then hands him a business card and tells him to call in order to receive a free consult to see if he can fix Locke's paralysis.
-The two introduce themselves and part ways.
+Jack is distressed because the airline lost his father's coffin.
+When he complains about this to Locke, Locke consoles him that they didn't lose his father, rather just the body.
+Grateful for these words of comfort, Jack asks Locke how he got in the wheelchair, but Locke, instead of revealing the reason, claims that his condition is irreversible, to which Jack responds, "Nothing is irreversible".
+Jack hands him a business card and tells him to call if he would like a free consult to see if he can fix Locke's paralysis.

-Locke had used a conference that the box company he worked for had sent him to attend in Australia as his pretext for going to Australia in the first place.
-Instead of attending the conference, Locke tries to go on his walkabout, but is denied.
+As a pretext for going to on the walkabout, Locke had used a conference that his box company had sent him to attend there.
 His boss Randy casually fires him for this misuse of company travel time.
 After clearing out his desk, he heads to the parking lot, only to find a huge Hummer blocking his van.
 He angrily slams on it, until Hugo "Hurley" Reyes, impeccably dressed, shows up; Hurley owns the box company as part of his wealth from winning the lottery.
 After an exchange about Randy, Hugo gives Locke the number to a temp agency that he also owns.
 Locke goes there and receives a work assignment, given by Rose Nadler, as a substitute teacher at a high school in Southern California.
-In the teacher's lounge, he meets a European history teacher in the form of Benjamin Linus.
-One day, while eating lunch in the lounge, Locke suggests that Ben should apply for the position of the school's principal, because Ben is lamenting the lack of care the current principal shows for the school.
+In the teacher's lounge he meets a European history teacher named Benjamin Linus.
+One day while eating lunch in the lounge, Locke suggests that Ben should apply for the position of the school's principal, because Ben is lamenting the lack of care the current principal shows for the school.